-To simplify the definition of small business, it literally means, a business is of a small size.
+To simplify the definition of small business, it literally means, this is of a small size.
 Hence the name.
 Meaning that the business operation, providing either a product or service in a pretty small format, with a few employees or staffs and a limited profit, based on how good or bad the business is doing.
-Small business is usually started by an entrepreneur wanting to kick start their career off and taking a risk in the business realm.
+This is usually started by an entrepreneur wanting to kick start their career off and taking a risk in the business realm.
 They are the daredevils, experimenting, risking, sacrificing and trying their very best to bring new creative and innovative ideas to the market in a tiny form from a small business first.

 Small business owners could either become sole proprietors or joint partners with friends.